Tosox/Animations-and-Visuals-Overhaul/README.md

 ## Description

-"Animations and Visuals Overhaul" (AVO) is a collection of resources from different [addons](#sources) with the goal to add and improve item usage animations
+"Animations and Visuals Overhaul" (AVO) is a collection of resources from various [addons](#sources) that aims to enhance and improve the item usage animations

 ## Changes